 Coached ensembles are a great opportunity for all Improv A-E and Improv for Actors students to get more stage experience.
 Ensembles will be created and coached by one of our fantastic faculty members.
 Each ensemble gets a multi-week run in the Skybox Theater on Thursday nights at 10:30.

 Coached Ensembles are only open to current and former Training Center students.
-Check the Auditions page for audition times and sign-ups.
+Check the Training Center Auditions page for audition times and sign-ups.

 Sketch Cast is a showcase in which actors perform their own material, as part of an ensemble.
 Groups will be cast via a submission AND audition process.
 Members will be selected by faculty directors based on their writing submission, resume, and audition.

-Improv jams every Thursday night at 10pm!
-Check in at 4th floor reception for location.
+Improv jams every Thursday night at 10pm in Room 405.
 Music Improv jams every Saturday at 4pm in the de Maat Studio Theater.

 If you feel that improv helps you with your mental and/or physical health, join us for a Wellness Jam.
 It’s open to everyone and will highlight some of the ways improv improves our lives.
 The Wellness Jam is open to students of all levels, whether you’ve improvised or not.
 It’s a great opportunity to learn, grow, practice, have fun, meet new people and manage your self care.